centag22/StaticWebOnEc2/Readme.md

 Pre-Requisites :
 An AWS account to create infrastructure resources on AWS cloud.

-Source Code for website downloaded frm https://github.com/azeezsalu/techmax
+Source Code for website Design downloaded frm https://github.com/azeezsalu/techmax

 Pre-Deployment :
 Customize the application dependencies mentioned below on AWS EC2 instance and create the Golden AMI.